weihaolun/bikesharing/README.md

 **1. Data Overview**

-The is page shows an overview of August 2019 CitiBike data.
+This page shows an overview of August 2019 CitiBike data.
 Within one month, there are 2,344,224 rides, 69,037,166,989 bikes available in the city, and 2,344,135 stations in operation.
-Among all the rides, there are 81.07% taken by loyalty program subscriber, 18.93% by regular customers; 65.28% taken by males, 25.10% by females and 9.62% with undefined gender.
+Among all the rides, there are 81.07% taken by loyalty program subscribers and 18.93% by regular customers; 65.28% taken by male users, 25.10% by female users and 9.62% users with undefined gender.
 From the overview we can conclude that there are 78,140 rides taken per day in average, and male subscribers are the main customers.

 <img width="1440" alt="1  Overview" src="https://user-images.githubusercontent.com/84211948/133383868-2ae4188e-9276-4709-bd12-01b2966c20c5.png">

 **2. Checkout Times for Users**

-The graph shows the distribution of checkout times, which are the trip durations between checkin and checkout of bike ridings.
+The graph shows the distribution of checkout times which are the durations between checkin and checkout of bike ridings.
 The peak is at 5-6 minutes, which indicates that more than 140K trip durations are as short as 5-6 minutes.
 Most rides are checked out within 50-40 minutes and remaining small number of rides exceed one hour.
-We can make two conclusions according to this graph:
+We can make two conclusions based to this graph:
 1. A large number of stations are very close to each other, within distances of minutes of bike ridings.
 2. Many users prefer to ride bikes when the distances are short, very likely that too short to take public transportations but good to ride bikes to avoid walking in hot summer.